edgel/jsnext/README.md

-Javascript New Extension for frontend development
+Javascript New Extension for frontend framework
 =================================================
 The target of this framework is modularize all your javascript codes.